-A historical survey and cultural examination of the Western world (mostly Europe and Britain) from the Viking Age of the ninth and tenth centuries through the Napoleonic era.
+A historical survey and cultural examination of the Western world (mostly Europe and Britain) from the fall of the Roman Empire (A.D.
+476) through the Reformation era of the 16th century.

-HI 242 Modern World Civilization 2 Hours
+HI 242 Modern World Civilization

 Must be taken concurrently with LI 242.